-I would wait all year in anticipation of those summer months when it was time to go away to "sleep away" camp.
-The experience was invaluable, as I formed life long friendships and learned how to live with others, build my self esteem and be a leader.
-I sang, I danced, I played sports, I wrote songs.
+I would wait all year in anticipation of those summer months when it was time to go away to sleep-away camp.
+The experience was invaluable, as I formed lifelong friendships, learned how to live with others, build my self-esteem and be a leader.
+I sang, I danced, I played sports.
 At the time, I had no idea that in the years to come my career would reward me with so many special opportunities to connect with young people.
 For this I am most grateful.

 I was small, insecure and didn’t have a real community of friends outside of my family.
 All this changed when my mother encouraged me to enroll in a performing arts school.
 My life was transformed permanently.
 I was surrounded by students with similar interests and I finally had a peer group to call my own.
 I built up my courage to take risks and express myself.
 I am convinced that my being exposed to the arts at that age set the stage for the rest of my life.